Lake Anna: History

-The reservoir is formed by the North Anna Dam on the North Anna River at 38°00′47″N 77°42′46″W. In 1968, Virginia Electric and Power Company (now Dominion) purchased 18000 acre of farmlands in three counties along the North Anna and Pamunkey rivers to provide clean, fresh water to help cool the nuclear power generating plants at the North Anna Nuclear Generating Station adjacent to the lake.
+The reservoir is formed by the North Anna Dam on the North Anna River at 38°00′47″N 77°42′46″W. In 1968, Virginia Electric and Power Company (now Dominion) purchased 18000 acre of farmlands in three counties along the North Anna and Pamunkey rivers.
+The aim was to provide clean, fresh water to help cool the nuclear power generating plants at the North Anna Nuclear Generating Station adjacent to the lake.
 By 1972, the lake bottom was cleared of all timber, and the dam was nearing completion.
 It was projected to take three years to completely fill the lake, but with the additional rainfall from Hurricane Agnes, the lake was full in only 18 months.
 The first communities began to spring up around the lake at that time, and now some 120 different communities surround its shores.
 In June 1978, the first of the two reactors went into commercial operation.
 The second unit followed in December 1980.